firebolt-db/godocs/docs/Reference/object-identifiers.md

 ## Syntax

-Identifiers must contain at least one character, and no more than 255.

-Unquoted Identifiers must adhere to the following syntax:
+Identifiers must contain at least one character, and no more than 255 and adhere to the following syntax:

-2. The first character must be a letter (a-z), underscore (_).
+1. The first character must be a letter (a-z), underscore (_).
-3. After the first character, subsequent characters can be letters, underscores, digits (0-9).
+2. After the first character, subsequent characters can be letters, underscores, digits (0-9).
-4. columns can also contain dollar signs ($)
+3. columns can also contain dollar signs ($)

-Qouted identifiers can contain any UTF-8 letter.

 ## Unquoted identifiers